matthewgallina/smockin/README.md

 <br />

 For further details, please consult the [Installation](https://github.com/mgtechsoftware/smockin/wiki/Installation) and [Getting Started](https://github.com/mgtechsoftware/smockin/wiki/API-Mock-Tutorial:-Getting-Started) guides in the Wiki.

+You can also check out the latest help guide at [help.smockin.com](https://help.smockin.com)

 <br/>